FreeRADIUS/wiki.freeradius.org/guide/Concepts.md

 In this case, the mschap module looks at the request, and finds the MS-CHAP attributes.
 It sets the *Auth-Type* to itself (mschap).
 A database module (such as LDAP, above) gets the "known good" password, and adds it to the request.
 The mschap module is then run for authentication.
 It looks for either a clear text password or nt-hash (why? look at the [[protocol table|http://deployingradius.com/documents/protocols/compatibility.html]]).
 If one of those hasn't been added by a datastore, the mschap module says:

 >  Sorry, I can't authenticate the user,
->  because I don't have the information I need to validate MSCHAP
+>  because I don't have the information I need to validate MSCHAP.

-But now the server has run out of options, its only choice was mschap because that's what the client sent in the request.
+But now the server has run out of options!
+Its only choice was mschap because that's what the client sent in the request.
 The mschap module can't do anything because you didn't give it a useful "known good" password .
 So the server has no choice but to reject the request.
 The MSCHAP data might be correct, but the server has no way to know that.
 So it replies with a reject.